 The principal investor and the investor's spouse and unmarried children under 21 years old can all obtain their green cards through this category.

-The amount of capital depends on where you invest your money.
-Effective on November 21, 2019, the standard minimum investment level will increase from $1 million to $1.8 million. $900,000 is needed if the investment is in the TEA or a rural area.
-As per the new rule effective on November 21, 2019, DHS will eliminate a state’s ability to designate certain geographic and political subdivisions as high-unemployment areas; instead, DHS would make such designations directly based on revised requirements.
+The EB-5 minimum investment amount has been a controversial issue in recent years.
+On November 21, 2019, the EB-5 Immigrant Investor Program Modernization Final Rule (PDF) (“Final Rule”) took effect.
+Under this Final Rule, the standard minimum investment level will increase from $1 million to $1.8 million. $900,000 is needed if the investment is in the TEA or a rural area.
+The Final Rule also eliminates a state’s ability to designate certain geographic and political subdivisions as high-unemployment areas; instead, the Department of Homeland Security (“DHS”) would make such designations directly based on revised requirements.

 These are the primary advantages of investing through a Regional Center: